shaunchurch/betterweb-extension/Readme.md

 #### Note on dev command

 Only JS files will recompile on save.
 Images, styles.css, manifest.json changes will not take effect until the command is restarted and changed assets are copied to `./dist`.

+## Use Brave

+Also, if you're not already, please [consider using Brave as your browser](https://brave.com).